-Armbian offers to download images ready to be installed on SD card, but it is also possible to compile oneself the Linux system for many Mini PC card including Orange Pi.
+Armbian offers to download images ready to be installed on SD board, but it is also possible to compile oneself the Linux system for many Mini PC board including Orange Pi.
 In December 2016, the Linux kernel moved to version 4.9 Which will improve the support of the Allwinner SoC (microprocessors) that equip the Orange Pi.
 It is the association to do the first tests on this branch.
 We will see how to create a virtual machine using Virtual Box running Ubuntu 16.04 LTS, install the Armbian compilation tools and create an image for an Orange Pi Plus 2e (comparative of the Orange Pi range to read here).
 It may sound a bit frightening like that, but in fact everything is done by itself after selecting the desired configuration.
 We owe this work to Igor Pečovnik.

 System Requirements to Compile Armbian

 To compile Armbian, we are going to need a machine running Linux, Igor advocates Ubuntu 16.04 x64.
 If you do not have a PC running on Ubuntu, it does not matter, we’ll create one in the form of a virtual machine or a Docker (temporarily).
 There are therefore several possible solutions